aidankinzett/toggl-mcp-server/README.md

     - `workspace_name` (str, optional): Name of the workspace.
 Defaults to the user's default workspace.
     - `project_name` (str, optional): Name of the project to associate the time entry with.
     - `tags` (List[str], optional): A list of tag names to apply to the time entry.
-    - `start` (str, optional): The start time of the entry in ISO 8601 format (e.g., "2023-10-26T10:00:00Z").
+    - `start` (str, optional): The start time of the entry in local timezone format (e.g., "2023-10-26T10:00:00").
 Defaults to the current time if creating a running entry.
-    - `stop` (str, optional): The stop time of the entry in ISO 8601 format.
+    - `stop` (str, optional): The stop time of the entry in local timezone format.
 If provided, creates a completed entry.
     - `duration` (int, optional): The duration of the entry in seconds.
 If `start` is provided but `stop` is not, `duration` determines the stop time.
 If `start` is not provided, a negative duration starts a running timer.
     - `billable` (bool, optional): Whether the time entry should be marked as billable.
 Defaults to False.
-    - `created_with` (str, optional): The name of the application creating the entry.
-Defaults to "MCP".
   - **Output**: JSON response containing the data of the created time entry.

 - **stop_time_entry**